kaylalatorre/SIDC-HDSS/README.md

 # SIDC-HDSS

-Backend Setup Instructions
+SIDC-HDSS is a web application with features to help the cooperative with farm biosecurity management, hogs health tracking, disease tracking, and decision support.

+## Setting Up the Project Locally

-## Setup Linux Environment
+# Setup Linux Environment
 Linux username: tsongzzz

 Step 1: POWERSHELL >  initial wsl setup